Hoppin’ John – Black Eyed Peas New Year’s Recipe

 The peas represent prosperity in the New Year, and who couldn’t use a little of that?

-Most often, this New Year's dish serves as an entree, but if you're serving a large meal, it's an excellent side dish along with a piece of homemade cornbread!
+Most often, this dish is served as a New Year’s Eve entree, to ensure a prosperous year, but if you’re serving a large meal, it’s an excellent side dish along with some slow-cooked Southern collard greens and a piece of homemade cornbread!

 What is Hoppin’ John?

-It's a Southern New Year's "good luck" tradition (also known as South Carolina Peas and Rice.)
+It’s a Southern New Year’s “good luck” dish (also known as South Carolina Peas and Rice.)
+You can use dry beans, frozen or canned; dry black eyed peas do not require an overnight soak.

 Ingredients for hoppin john labeled.